DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="results"></a>
 # Results

-Here are the results visulized as a tag cloud.
+Here is the resulting graph visulized as a tag cloud.
 A node is weighted by the *amount of other nodes requiring this node*.

 I used the open source software `gephi` for this visualization.